 Applications are accepted continuously.

 Online delivery brings your SAIT education to you — wherever you are and whatever your schedule.
 This certificate program provides you with entry-level training for the critical role of cleaning, packaging, sterilizing, storing and handling sterile supplies and instruments.
 The focus is on infection prevention and control and aseptic techniques.
 It includes a practicum at an accredited clinical facility. *Also available as a daytime Fast-Track program with fall and winter starts.

-Graduates of this program are eligible to challenge the International Association of Healthcare Central Service Materiel Management (IAHCSMM) certification exam for international recognition of their competencies as a Central Service Technician (CRST).
+Graduates of this program are eligible to challenge the International Association of Healthcare Central Service Material Management (IAHCSMM) certification exam for international recognition of their competencies as a Central Service Technician (CRST).
 This allows international portability.

 SAIT's Medical Device Reprocessing Technician program is also recognized by the Canadian Standards Association (CSA) and graduates are eligible to challenge the CSA Canadian certification exam to become a certified Medical Device Reprocessing Technician (CMDRT).
 Please note: Your MDRT certificate and a high school diploma are required to challenge the CSA certification exam.